 Sobanet is a summa cum laude graduate of Marshall University with a bachelor’s degree in economics.
 She earned a Master of Arts in international studies with concentrations in Latin America and Spanish from the Lauder Institute, and an MBA in international financial management from the Wharton School of Business at the University of Pennsylvania.
 She is proficient in Spanish.

 Sobanet serves on the board of directors of Goodwill Industries of Denver.

-Mark has a Business and English degree from Regis University and a juris doctorate from the University of Utah.
+Cavanaugh has a business and English degree from Regis University and a juris doctorate from the University of Utah.

-Dr. Beth Bean is Assistant Deputy Director of Research and Information for the Colorado Department of Higher Education.
-Before joining the Department in 2011, Dr. Bean served in numerous roles in higher education administration at public and private institutions.
+Beth Bean is Chief Research Officer for the Colorado Department of Higher Education.
+Before joining the department in 2011, Bean served in numerous roles in higher education administration at public and private institutions.
 She has over 10 years of experience, including expertise in institutional research, curriculum and instruction, coaching and advising.
 She is currently an adjunct professor at the University of Denver.

-Dr. Bean participates in numerous statewide initiatives including Reverse Transfer, the Colorado Statewide Longitudinal Data System, the Government Data Advisory Board, the GDAB Education Data Subcommittee, and several institutional efforts.
+Bean participates in numerous statewide initiatives including Degree Within Reach reverse transfer, the Colorado Statewide Longitudinal Data System, the Government Data Advisory Board, the GDAB Education Data Subcommittee, and several institutional efforts.
 She specializes in bringing together people through data and advancing our understanding of educational trends in Colorado.
-Dr. Bean was the DHE Colorado Public Service Recognition Honoree in 2013.
+Bean was the DHE Colorado Public Service Recognition Honoree in 2013.

-Dr. Bean received her Ph.D. in Higher Education from the University of Denver, her master’s degree from Saint Louis University and her bachelor’s degree from DePauw University in Indiana.
+She received her Ph.D. in higher education from the University of Denver, her master’s degree from Saint Louis University and her bachelor’s degree from DePauw University in Indiana.
 She has two wonderful daughters and too many pets.